 Buna Airfield was located southeast of Buna near the north coast of New Guinea.
 Also known as "Old Strip" after the Japanese began construction of Buna Airfield "New Strip" nearby.
-Prewar and during the Pacific War located in the Territory of Papua.
+Prewar and during the Pacific War located in the Northern District of Territory of Papua.
 Today located in Oro Bay Rural LLG, Ijivitari District of Oro Province in Papua New Guinea (PNG).

 Built prewar as a single runway surfaced with grass for use as an emergency airfield.
-As of 1942, this airfield was in a neglected condition.
+By 1942, this runway was in a neglected condition.
 By the middle of 1942, the Allies acknowledged the need for an airfield in the Buna area.
 Concurrently, the plans for the Japanese landing in the vicinity planned to occupy and expand the prewar airfield for military use.

 As of July 1942, Theater plan "Tulsa" called for an Allied airfield to be established for military aircraft at Buna.
-On July 9, 1942 a reconnaissance was planned and two days later a RAAF Catalina was used to over fly the Buna area and landed to inspect the area.
+On July 9, 1942 an Allied reconnaissance was scheduled of the area.
+Two days later on July 11, 1942 a Royal Australian Air Force (RAAF) PBY Catalina overflew area.
 Aboard were six officers including Lt.
-Col. Bernard L. Robinson, (ranking U.S. Army Engineer at Port Moresby), Lt.
-Col. Boyd D. Wagner (C.O., 8th Fighter Group), Col Yoder and three Australian officers.
-After examining the terrain in the Buna area, they determined that kunai plains area at Dobodura should be developed instead of Buna.
+Col. Bernard L. Robinson, ranking U.S. Army engineering officer at Port Moresby, Lt.
+Col. Boyd D. Wagner, C.O., 8th Fighter Group (8th FG), Colonel Yoder and three Australian officers.
+Examining the terrain of the entire area, they determined that kunai plains area at Dobodura should developed instead of Buna Airfield.

-During July 21-22, 1942 Japanese landing at Buna and Gona and occupied this area.
-Immediately, the Japanese began expanding the prewar runway and built aircraft revetments (entai-gou) and anti-aircraft gun emplacements.
+On July 21, 1942 the Japanese Army landed at Gona and occupied the Buna area.
+Immediately, the Japanese began expanding the prewar runway for military use.
+They constructed aircraft revetments (entai-gou) and anti-aircraft gun emplacements.
 By early August 1942, Buna Airfield was ready for use as a forward airfield.

 On August 14, 1942 three A6M3 Model 32 Zeros from the Tainan Kōkūtai (Tainan Air Group) piloted by 2nd Shotai: Lt(jg) Takeyoshi Ono, FPO1c Sadao Yamashita, FPO3c Masami Arai landed at Buna Airfield.
 At 7:35 they took off to intercept and shot down B-17E "Chief Seattle" 41-2656.
 During the attack, Lt(jg) Takeyoshi Ono's Zero was damaged by defensive fire from the bomber.